christiangeissler/driftapi/README_EN.md

 You should see a lot of text in the console, but as soon as you see the lines with "Created" which also appear during the installation, the services are running and the server can be used.
 See the following chapter for operation.

+# Stop
+Close the console window or press "Ctrl + C" in the console window to stop the running processes.
+Entering the command

+>docker compose --profile racedisplay down

+removes the containers from the system and is recommended for a clean exit.

 # Operation
 Open a browser of your choice and enter the following address: